digideskio/x6500-miner/README.md

 # README
 x6500-miner is a set of code designed for working with the X6500 FPGA Miner boards, which are used for bitcoin mining.
 Portions of the code are borrowed or inspired by poclbm and phoenix-miner, and some direct contribution has been made by m0mchil.

+## KRAMBLE WARNING
+This is a quick, nasty hack to support blakecoin, do not use for bitcoin as it will not work

 ## Dependencies
 The main dependencies are python 2.7 and the PyUSB module created by Pablo Bleyer.
 PyUSB is available as source or an installer for Windows from: http://bleyer.org/pyusb.